Wasay-A/Hospital-Database-System/README.md

 This readme.md file includes an overview and screenshots of the project.
 In order to see more on the database system code and diagrams, please inform Wasay.

 <b>Technologies Used:</b>
-<br>- XAMPP with Apache HTTP server, MySQL, and PHP
+- XAMPP with Apache HTTP server, MySQL, and PHP
 - HTML for website

 <b>Some Screenshots:</b><br>